 Can I Add Other Foods to My Vacuum-Packed Jars of Salad?
-It’s the number-one question I am asked on this blog.
+It’s the number-one question I get asked.
 Although I’ve answered this question many times, in bits and pieces here and there, I decided it was time to devote an entire post to the subject.

 For many people, the standard definition or concept of “salad in a jar” is salad dressing on the bottom of a Mason jar, then layers of veggies followed by lettuce on top.
 Finally, you just screw on the lid.
 However, my idea of Salad in a Jar is a little more basic.
 Add washed and chopped up lettuce to a Mason jar and then vacuum-pack it so the leaves will stay fresh and not turn brown for the next 7-10 days.